-This Nusa Penida itinerary, perfect for solo or group travellers alike, hits the Instagram photo spots and as of 2018 still off-the-beaten track must sees.
+This Nusa Penida itinerary, perfect for solo or group travellers alike, hits the Instagram photo spots and as of 2018 still off-the-beaten-track must-sees.

-How to get there:
+How to get to Nusa Penida:

-Getting around Nusa Penida:
+How to get around Nusa Penida:

 The locals were amazing in general.
 The woman who ran the little B&B I stayed at drove me to restaurants, an ATM AND 40 minutes to my ferry back for no extra cost because I was alone.
 See?
 Awesome.